 Sociology and Loyola's Core Curriculum

 The Core Curriculum is an essential part of undergraduate education at Loyola.
-The Core includes 15 courses for a total of 45 credit house of coursework, primarily in the Arts and Sciences.
-As of fall 2012, the Core has been simplified and a new emphasis placed on understanding global realities.
-The set of core courses offered through the sociology department have remained the same, although they are classified in a new way for students entering Loyola in or after the fall of 2012.
-In addition, the name for SOCL 101 has been changed to reflect the new core emphasis on global understanding.
+The Core includes 16 courses for a total of 48 credit house of coursework, primarily in the Arts and Sciences.
+The Core has an emphasis placed on understanding global realities.

-For all students, whenever they enrolled at Loyola, the Core Curriculum requires two classes that satisfy the Social and Cultural Knowledge Area.
+For all students, the Core Curriculum requires two classes that satisfy the Social and Cultural Knowledge Area.
 The list of sociology classes that satisfy this requirement follows.
-Students who enrolled at Loyola prior to fall 2012 may take any of these courses in any order.
-Students who enrolled at Loyola in or after the fall of 2012 must take a Tier I class before taking a Tier II class.
-Please note that a Tier I class can be taken in sociology, anthropology, political science or psychology in preparation for taking a Tier II class in any of those disciplines.
+Students must take a Tier I class before taking a Tier II class.
+Please note that a Tier I class can be taken in sociology, anthropology, political science, psychology or women & gender studies in preparation for taking a Tier II class in any of those disciplines.

 Core Social and Cultural Knowledge Tier I Class